KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 ## Using functions

-We can also pull all that validation logic out of your script and push it into a function.
+We can also move all that validation logic into a function.
 Look at how clean this looks at a glance.

 ``` posh
     if ( Test-SecureDriveConfiguration -ADUser $user )